Learn to make vinyl spice jar labels with any Cricut machine using this premade Design Space template. Updated August 2020.

 If you bought different jars, you can either use my Design Space template and just readjust the sizes, or you can create a new custom template however you want.

-After you’ve typed out all the words you need for your labels, just print, weed, and prep them for transfer.
+After you’ve typed out all the words you need for your labels, just cut with your Cricut machine, weed, and prep them for transfer.

 Now that your labels are ready to be transferred, you can work one-by-one to replace the post-it label you stuck on with your new vinyl label.